lrslab/anasfv/readme.md

 ```
 ./recombination_test.py ./single_fasta/OQ504956.1.fasta > OQ504956.1_recombination_test.tsv
 ```
-5. Get aligenments for uDance
+5. Get aligenments for uDance.
 ( find cds in all genome files from "./single_fasta" and get a "./aligenments" directory as input for uDance )
 ```
 ./get_cds_alignments.py
 ```
-6. Build a tree using uDance
+6. Build a tree using uDance.

 Perform a tree construction in de-novo mode and an iterative tree construction in tree mode.
 Refer to [uDance](https://github.com/balabanmetin/uDance)